History

 THE ORIGINS

-In 1994, through “Le Monde Diplomatique”, we learned that another association, the European Civic Forum, present in France, Switzerland, Austria, and Germany, was conducting the same campaign in Europe.
-From the connection that was made with the European Civic Forum, the Parma campaign received recognition in Brussels in November 1994, and in 1995 we published the book Deserters from the War in the former Yugoslavia (ed.
+In 1994, through “Le Monde Diplomatique”, we learned about another association, the European Civic Forum, active in France, Switzerland, Austria, and Germany, that was conducting the same campaign across Europe.
+From the connection that was made with the European Civic Forum, the Parma campaign gained recognition in Brussels in November 1994, and in 1995 we published the book Deserters from the War in the former Yugoslavia (ed.
 Alfazeta), which documented the experience of many people, not considered by the media, who in that country were committed to coexistence.
-From the municipality of Parma we had an apartment to carry out the reception, which we self-financed.
-We hosted objectors (deserters) from every region of the former Yugoslavia, from every ethnic group, from every religion and peaceful coexistence between them was always carried out as a demonstration of a theorem.
+The Municipality of Parma provided us with an apartment for hosting the deserters, and we financed the reception efforts ourselves.We hosted objectors (deserters) from every region of the former Yugoslavia, from all ethnic groups and religions.
+The peaceful coexistence between them was a demonstration of concept for our ideals.

 From then on, we continued to welcome